 "Hand-Holding Children on English Country Road," 1938.
 Used with permission, courtesy of Hulton-Deutsch Collection/CORBIS.

 and theatre--endeared us even more to this warm depiction of a studio in media res.
-Wnętrze pracowni 1 ("Studio interior 1") is in the public domain and was obtained through Wikimedia Commons.
+Wnętrze pracowni 1 ("Studio interior 1") is in the public domain and was obtained through .
+Wikimedia Commons

 There was once a great unity between man and the world he was given.
 Gustav Klimt captures the peace and beauty of that moment in his "Tree of Life" (1909).
 This image was obtained through the

 Campo Orzo [Barley Field].
 The fields surrounding the Benedictine monastery of the Community of Sts.
 Peter and Paul in Lombardy, beside which Congdon lived and worked for the last 19 years of his life, became his frequent subject—one that he constantly saw anew in different seasons, shades of light and times of the year.
-Permission for the use of this image was generously granted by the William G. Congdon Foundation
+Permission for the use of this image was generously granted by the .
+William G. Congdon Foundation